-- Obtain sample after spreading and before compaction. - Take the increments from at least three random locations. - Obtain full-depth increments of approximately equal size from each location.
-Take care to exclude the underlying material. - Combine the increments to form a single sample.
+- 1. Obtain sample after spreading and before compaction. - 2.
+Take the increments from at least three random locations. - 3.
+Obtain full-depth increments of approximately equal size from each location.
+Take care to exclude the underlying material. - 4.
+Combine the increments and mix thoroughly to form a single sample.